dotnet/source-build/Documentation/VMR-re-bootstrapping.md

 # Steps to re-bootstrap

 ## Automated
 You can re-bootstrap the VMR using [this pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=1371).
-The pipeline will upload the artifacts & submit the corresponding re-bootstrap PR.
+The pipeline will upload the artifacts & open the corresponding re-bootstrap PR.

 ## Manual
 In case the automated re-bootstrapping pipeline is unavailable, you can manually re-bootstrap the VMR: